rinawasabi/advanced-web-dev/Final_Project/Project_phase_4.md

 - Getting to know PostgreSQL on Azure was insightful experience.
 - No specific problem found in testing.
 - The app's UI and UX looks and works as I planned.
-- Version control with GitHub made tracking changes and organizing phases efficient.

 **Challenges**

 Building an application from scratch independently was a first-time experience, thus the overall journey was not an easy one.
-Some of the main challenges were
+Some of the main challenges were:
 - Deploying both frontend and backend on Azure for the first time
 - Rebuilding a new PostgreSQL database on Azure as the original one broke unexpectedly during development
 - Fixing layout and styling bugs in the footer and recipe form components